Protect and Control frequently asked questions (FAQs)

 • Stale access report.
 Highlights items that haven’t been modified for a specified period of time, helping identify potentially outdated or high-risk content.

 • Action history.
-Shows the results of actions run in Protect and Control, including successful updates and errors.
+Shows the results of actions run in Protect and Control, including successful updates, skipped actions, and errors.

 Learn more: